melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 <br>

 ### Getting the data
-To start, we need a the set of reads of our synthetic isolate, a reference genome to call SVs against, and a 'ground truth' list of variants which have been added to our isolate.
+To start, we need a set of reads from our synthetic isolate, a reference genome to call SVs against, and a 'ground truth' list of variants which have been added to our isolate.

 Import the following Galaxy history to get started:
 https://usegalaxy.org.au/u/graceh1024/h/sniffles-benchmarking-ecoli-sakai